doserjef/rFIA_web/content/tutorial/downloading.markdown

 ref <- getFIA(states = 'ref', tables = c('FOREST_TYPE', 'FOREST_TYPE_GROUP'))
 ```

+{{% alert note %}}
+If you are downloading a large amount of data (e.g., the entire eastern US), you may not want to load it all into R immediately.
+In this case, specify `load=FALSE` in the call to `getFIA`.
+This will ensure all data is download and saved to disk without maxing out your RAM.
+For more on 'big data' management, check our new [larger than RAM methods] ( {{< ref "/tutorial/bigData.markdown" >}} ).
+{{% /alert %}}

 <br>

 ## _**Load data into R**_
-If you used `getFIA` to download data, then the database is automatically loaded into your current R session.
-If you downloaded data manually from the <a href="https://apps.fs.usda.gov/fia/datamart/CSV/datamart_csv.html" target="_blank">FIA Datamart</a>, simply unzip the object, and save the .csv files in a local directory, and load them into R using `readFIA`:
+If you used `getFIA` to download data in your current R session, then the database is likely automatically loaded into your current R session (unless `load=FALSE`).
+Theoretically, we could use `getFIA` to re-download FIA data every time you want to use, but that would be _very_ inefficient.
+Instead, we recommend you save downloaded FIA data using the `dir` argument in `getFIA` (automatically saves on download) or using `writeFIA` (saves any in-memory `FIA.Database`).
+Once data are saved on disk, you can quickly re-load them into R using `readFIA`:

 ```r